-Team Leader for Climate Change and Development in the Department for International Development

-Shantanu Mitra has worked for the UK Department For International Development (DFID) mainly as an economic adviser on international economics issues and on bilateral programmes in India, Bangladesh, Indonesia and Vietnam.
-More recently he has taken up management roles, as Head of DFID's Indonesia office, before moving in 2008 to his current position as Team Leader for Climate Change and Development in DFID,
+Team Leader for Climate Change and Development in the Department for International Development adviser on international economics issues and on bilateral programmes in India, Bangladesh, Indonesia and Vietnam.
+More recently he has taken up management roles, as Head of DFID's Indonesia office, before moving in 2008 to his current position as Team Leader for Climate Change and Development in DFID, India.

-India.
 Before joining DFID, he worked as a researcher in development economics, and as an economist in the UK government Department of Health.